kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/games/en/index.md

 > played simultaneous to control the overall signal level and help avoid
 > clipping.

-Using dynamics compression is generally a good idea, except for cases where you're dealing with painstakingly mastered sounds that sounds "just right".
+Using dynamics compression is generally a good idea, especially in a game setting, where, as previously discussed, you don't know exactly what sounds will play and when.
+[Plink][plink] from DinahMoe labs is a great example of this, since the sounds that are played back completely depends on you and other participants.
+A compressor is useful in most cases, except some rare ones, where you're dealing with painstakingly mastered tracks that have been tuned to sound "just right" already.

 Implementing this is simply a matter of including a DynamicsCompressorNode in your audio graph, generally as the last node